lifofernandez/UNQ-MyT-tesis/charla_humdrum/mto.96.2.7.wild.beamer.md

 !!!COM: Bach, Johann Sebastian
 !!!OTL: Nun danket alle Gott
 !!!ENC: Wild, Jon
 **kern 	**kern 	**kern 	**kern
 *A: 	*A: 	*A: 	*A:
 4AA 	4c# 	4a 	4ee
 =1	=1 	=1 	=1
 8A 	4c# 	4a 	4ee
 8B 	. 	.	.
 8c# 	4c# 	4a 	4ee
 8A 	. 	. 	.
 8D	4d 	4a 	4ff#
 8E 	. 	. 	.
 8F# 	4d 	4a 	4ff#
 8D 	. 	. 	.
 ```

 ## 3.2 Registros/Archivos Humdrum

-A Humdrum file is comprised of a series of records, each taking up one
+* A Humdrum file is comprised of a series of records, each taking up one
 line.

-The four columns that follow the reference records are termed spines;
+* The four columns that follow the reference records are termed spines; they are
-they are separated by tab characters.
-Events in the same data record occur
+separated by tab characters.

+* Events in the same data record occur simultaneously.

-simultaneously, while events in the same spine but in distinct data records
+* While events in the same spine but in distinct data records occur sequentially.

-occur sequentially.
-The heading \*\*kern, which is the exclusive interpretation
+* The heading \*\*kern, which is the exclusive interpretation of each spine here,
-of each spine here, signifies that the information within concerns pitch and
+signifies that the information within concerns pitch and duration.

-duration.
-A file may contain any number of spines with various exclusive
+* A file may contain any number of spines with various exclusive representations.

-representations; in this example each spine represents one voice of a four-part
+* In this example each spine represents one voice of a four-part chorale.

-chorale.
-The fifth data record of Example 1 contains a tandem interpretation
+* The fifth data record contains a tandem interpretation for each spine which
-for each spine which denotes the key of the excerpt; other tandem
+denotes the key of the excerpt.

-interpretations within \*\*kern contain information about meter signature, tempo,
+* Other tandem interpretations within \*\*kern contain information about meter
-instrument etc
+signature, tempo, instrument etc

 ## 3.3 Púas (spines)
-A \*\*kern representation may be thought of as a rotation, 90-clockwise, of
+* A \*\*kern representation may be thought of as a rotation, 90-clockwise, of
 the musical score.
-Thus the leftmost spine corresponds to the lowest voice, and
+	* Thus the leftmost spine corresponds to the lowest voice.
-time runs down the page instead of left to right.
-Additional spines, possibly
+ 	* Time runs down the page instead of left to right.

-running concurrently with \*\*kern, could contain either fairly straightforward
+* Additional spines could contain either fairly straightforward things, such as
-things, such as vocal text ( \*\*text representation ) or a Roman-numeral harmonic
+	* Vocal text ( \*\*text representation )
-analysis ( \*\*harm representation ), or relatively abstruse information such as
+	* Roman-numeral harmonic analysis ( \*\*harm representation )
-cochlear coordinates ( \*\*cocho ), sensory dissonance ( \*\*diss ) or acoustic
+	* Relatively abstruse information such as cochlear coordinates ( \*\*cocho )
+	* Sensory dissonance ( \*\*diss )
-spectral data ( \*\*spect ).
-Some of these other representations can be generated
+	* Acoustic spectral data ( \*\*spect ).

+* Some of these other representations can be generated as output by commands
-as output by commands operating on a \*\*kern spine or set of spines.
-For
+operating on a \*\*kern spine or set of spines.
-example, the pcset command would automatically append to the chorale in example
+	* For example, the pcset command would automatically append to the chorale
-1 a \*\*pcset spine that labeled each simultaneity by its Fortean set-class name,
+in example 1 a \*\*pcset spine that labeled each simultaneity by its
-prime-form or interval vector.
-The data for a \*\*harm spine, on the other hand,
+Fortean set-class name, prime-form or interval vector.

+* The data for a \*\*harm spine, on the other hand, must be entered manually
-must be entered manually (until a dependable machine algorithm for harmonic
-analysis is developed).
+(until a dependable machine algorithm for harmonic analysis is developed).

 ## 3.4 Duración
-Each encoded note in example 1 has at least two parts, corresponding
+* Each encoded note in example 1 has at least two parts, corresponding
-respectively to the note’s duration and pitch: an integer, and one or more
+respectively to the note’s duration and pitch:
-upper- or lower-case letters.
+	* an integer, and one or more upper- or lower-case letters.

-The integer represents duration via the
+* The integer represents duration via the reciprocal of the North-American note-value;
-reciprocal of the North-American note-value; for example, a quarter-note by “4”
+	* For example, a quarter-note by “4” and a sixteenth-note by “16.”
-and a sixteenth-note by “16.”
-A breve (length of two whole-notes) takes the
+	* A breve (length of two whole-notes) takes the special value 0.
-special value 0.
-Eighth-note triplets would each be allotted the integer
+	* Eighth-note triplets would each be allotted the integer 12—since they each
-12—since they each span a third of a quarter-note, logically they are
+span a third of a quarter-note, logically they are twelfth-notes.
-twelfth-notes.
-A note participating in a septuplet in the time of a dotted
+	* A note participating in a septuplet in the time of a dotted quarter-note would
-quarter-note would receive the value 28 (one seventh of a quarter-note, or a
+receive the value 28 (one seventh of a quarter-note, or a 28th-note) augmented
-28th-note) augmented by a dot; a further subdivision of this note into three
+by a dot; a further subdivision of this note into three parts would yield a
-parts would yield a dotted 84th-note (!).
-This convention may at first appear
+dotted 84th-note (!).

+* This convention may at first appear opaque, but manages succinctly and
-opaque, but manages succinctly and consistently to express almost all
+consistently to express almost all durations.

-durations.
-Exceptions that spring to mind include the admittedly obscure odd
+* Exceptions that spring to mind include the admittedly obscure odd
 subdivisions of a breve, such as whole-note triplets (three to a breve), and
 such Ferneyhoughian atrocities as “four in the time of three notes of a
 quintuplet,” which require the use of superfluous ties and/or dots.

-## 3.5 Alturas, articulaciones, barras, pero no dinamicas.
-The lower- or upper-case letters denote the pitch-class and octave of a
-note; chromatic alterations are of course also provided for, as are a large
-number of articulation markings (such as the tie in the alto part of Example 1,
-shown by the square brackets), ornaments, editorialisms, and stem and beam
-indicators.
-It is important to note that each of the components of a note’s
+* It is important to note that each of the components of a note’s representation
-representation is optional: a file containing durations only could be compiled
+is optional: a file containing durations only could be compiled
 were one’s object to investigate solely the rhythmic character of a set of
 melodies.

+## 3.5 Alturas, articulaciones, barras, pero no dinamicas.
+* The lower- or upper-case letters denote the pitch-class and octave of a note.
+* Chromatic alterations are of course also provided.
+* As are a large number of articulation markings.
+* Ornaments
+* Editorialisms
+* Stem and beam indicators.

-Rests are indicated by combining a reciprocal duration with the
+* Rests are indicated by combining a reciprocal duration with the
+letter “r”;
-letter “r”; the frequent period characters are merely place markers, “null
+* the frequent period characters are merely place markers, “null
 tokens” in a data record with activity in another spine.
-Barlines appear as
+* Barlines appear as records with a leading equals sign;
-records with a leading equals sign; an elaborate system of visual
+	* an elaborate system of visual correspondences distinguishes between various
-correspondences distinguishes between various forms of double barlines and/or
+ forms of double barlines and/or repeat signs.

-repeat signs.
-Dynamics are conspicuously absent in \*\*kern, and indeed do not
+* Dynamics are conspicuously absent in \*\*kern, and indeed do not
 appear in any of the pre-defined representation schemes documented in the
+manual;
-manual^(3)—should they be required for a specific task the researcher may
+	* Should they be required for a specific task the researcher may
 invent his or her own scheme.
-Guidelines for this are given in a chapter of the
-reference manual.

 ## 3.6 Codificación de piezas
 As may be surmised, thoroughly encoding a piece of music can be a fairly
 laborious process.
 Unless electronic editions of the works under investigation
 happen to be available, either commercially or in the public domain, this is
 likely to be the biggest impediment to a researcher’s making use of Humdrum.

 While there are functions designed for capturing data from a MIDI controller
 (encode and record), it may often be simpler to enter \*\*kern data manually once
 one is familiar with the encoding format—especially when reduced information
 suffices for the task at hand.

-With the advent of a reliable Optical Music
-Recognition system, under development at McGill University and elsewhere, a
-program could certainly be written to scan a monophonic score directly into a
-Humdrum file.
-But with more complex input such as found in, say, a late
+But with more complex input such as found in, say, a late Romantic piano work,
-Romantic piano work, it will be some time before a computer can correctly parse
+it will be some time before a computer can correctly parse
 the music into meaningful strands suitable for Humdrum spines—an inner part
 crossing between staves is apt to cause confusion even in music students, let
 alone in a segmentation program.

-Automated translation of a standard MIDI file
+* Automated translation of a standard MIDI file into a Humdrum format offers the
-into a Humdrum format offers the same problems (although the opposite
+same problems
-conversion, from any one of several Humdrum formats to a standard MIDI file, is
+	* although the opposite conversion, from any one of several Humdrum formats
-possible and indeed implemented in the tool kit).^(4)
+to a standard MIDI file, is possible and indeed implemented in the tool kit.

 ## 3.7 Otras representaciones pre-definidas
 While here is not the place for a detailed examination of all the various
 pre-defined Humdrum formats, a couple more will serve as additional examples to
 \*\*kern.
-The tablature representation for fretted instruments, \*\*fret, is
+* The tablature representation for fretted instruments, \*\*fret, is
-particularly well developed, and can accommodate non-standard and non-Western
+particularly well developed,
+	* Can accommodate non-standard and non-Western instruments.
-instruments.
-The tuning of each string and the exact position of each fret are
+	* The tuning of each string and the exact position of each fret are
-specified in tandem interpretations, and detailed information is encoded in
+specified in tandem interpretations
+	* Detailed information is encoded in each data record about
-each data record about which strings are plucked, how they are plucked, and at
+		* Wich strings are plucked,
+		* How they are plucked,
+		* And at which fret.

-which fret.
-The \*\*IPA scheme phonetically represents vocal texts via an ASCII
+* The \*\*IPA scheme phonetically represents vocal texts via an ASCII
 alphabet, and includes stress and intonation information.
-The “formant” command
-can be used to generate a spine with the two strongest formant frequencies of
+	* The “formant” command can be used to generate a spine with the two
-each vowel encoded in the \*\*IPA representation.
+strongest formant frequencies of each vowel encoded in the \*\*IPA representation.

 # 4. Humdrum Commands (Herramientas)